 Elon Musk recently overtook Amazon founder Jeff Bezos’ title of world’s richest person by claiming it himself, emboldening him with making jabs at so-called crypto whales who hoard large stockpiles of Dogecoin for their own benefit.
 These large “crypto whales”, he argues, are the only thing standing in the way of Dogecoin becoming a major, mainstream currency accessible to most.

 “The most entertaining outcome is often the most likely,” he said during a recent Q&A session on the app Clubhouse.
 “Arguably the most entertaining outcome, and most ironic outcome, would be that Dogecoin becomes the currency of Earth in the future.”
+You can get Clubhouse followers from the websites like increditools.

 The billionaire’s support for financial innovation has always been evident in his business choices, perhaps the billion dollar investment is another way for him to showcase just how much, along with hinting at the possibility of accepting Bitcoins as viable payment method for his company’s products.